Slavic men like to wear brown

 the kind called boleros elsewhere

-they don't
+they don't know that

 they've got pink cellphones